-You must prove that your condition will cause serious pain for a long period of time and will prevent you from working in order to qualify for disability.
-You must go to a doctor to be tested and diagnosed in order to prove that you are experiencing this pain in your knee and/ or back.
+To qualify for SSDI, you must prove your condition will cause serious pain for a long period of time and prevent you from working.
+A doctor will need to give written validation to show you experience this pain in your knee.

-2. Provide copies of medical documents from your doctor.
+2. Copies of medical documents from your doctor.

-Your claim will be examined thoroughly by the SSA to point out fraud, so you must provide all evidence you have at your disposal to earn disability benefits.
+The SSA will examine your claim for fraud, so you need to provide all evidence you have at your disposal to earn disability benefits.
 Consider seeing a chiropractor as well as your general practitioner for treatment and diagnosis.
-You can never have too much evidence, and some important pieces include, but are not limited to:
+You can never have too much evidence.
+Some important pieces include, but are not limited to:

 - Your full medical history

-4. Hire a Lawyer to Help You Apply
+4. Hire a Memphis SSDI Attorney to Help with Your Appeal

-If your knee or back pain is preventing you from doing your job, it may be time to consider filing for disability.
-Sadly, the process is not easy and a small mistake may forfeit your application.
-Most people get denied when they apply the first time for numerous reasons.
-If you have a SSDI attorney to guide you through the application process, you have a much better chance at receiving the benefits you need.
-If you seek counsel after you are denied, they can help you take legal action if necessary.
+If your knee or back pain is preventing you from doing your job, you may need disability.
+Sadly, the process is not easy, and a small mistake may lead the SSA to deny your application.
+In fact, most people get denied when they apply the first time for numerous reasons.

 In that situation, you have 60 days to appeal.
 And to make that appeal successful, you really need an experienced lawyer.